cgen-dlang/cgen-dlang/README.md

 # Introduction

-[`cgen-dlang`]() is a collaborative design system developed for small communities (5 – 50 people) who want to generate a collection of the team created and computer mutated visual structures that are likely to be optimal reflections of a team’s aesthetic values.
-These visual structures capture the full transmission history of aesthetics and are used to form design language systems.
+[`cgen-dlang`]() is a collaborative design system developed for small communities (5 – 50 people) who want to generate a collection of the team specific  computer aided structures, which are likely to be optimal reflections of a team’s aesthetic values: These visual structures capture the full transmission history of aesthetics and are used to form design language systems.

 ## Software Architecture